UtherII/utherii.github.io/README.md

 ## Shortened implementation
 ### What:
- - At some places implementations will be shortened : only the implemented trait appear since the implementer is the item being documented (or a related type).
+ - At some places implementations will be shortened :
+   - only the implemented trait appear, since the implementer is the item being documented (or a related type)
+   - only the implementer appear (prefixed by <i>for</i>), since the implemented trait is the item being documented.
- - The full trait definition is available in a hover popup.
+ - The full impl definition is available in a hover popup.
  - There will be a <sup>🛈</sup> mark at the end of the shortened implementation inviting to look for the full implementation in the tooltip if:
-   - The type in impl clause is not exactly the type being documented (like a reference to the type)
+   - The type in impl clause is not exactly the type being documented (like a reference to the type or a generic using the type).
    - If there was a where clause.
  - The generic parameters are elided with `<...>`, unless there are only one character long.
  ### Why:
  - Full impl definitions are too complex to be displayed completely in a short list.
 ### Details:
- - In a comma separated list, if different implementations are identical once shortened, they appear once, but all the full implementations appear in the hover popup, separated by an horizontal rule.
+ - In comma separated list, if some implementations are identical once shortened, they appear only once in the list, but the hover popup will display all the related implementations, separated by an horizontal rule.
 ### Question
  - Is there a better marker than <sup>🛈</sup>
 ### What's in the prototype:
  - Types are shortened in the "origin"" column in the summary (visible if you don't already group items by implementations)
  - Generic are always elided with <...> even if they are only one character long.

-## Source view